Use of interpreters

 - aims to connect a phone interpreter within three minutes

-- offers both male or female interpreters on request
+- offers male or female interpreters on request

-- allows a booking for telephone interpreter or onsite interpreters online at www.immi.gov.au.
+- allows online bookings for a phone interpreter or onsite interpreter at www.immi.gov.au

-All state health departments offer healthcare interpreting and translating services, available through a variety of means.
-We recommend that you identify the most appropriate translation or interpreting service for your practice and develop a protocol for reception staff so that you can make arrangements ahead of time for an appropriate person to be present at a consultation.
+All state and territory health departments offer healthcare interpreting and translating services, which are available through a variety of means.
+We recommend that you identify the most appropriate translation or interpreting service for your practice and develop a protocol for administrative staff so arrangements can be made ahead of time for an appropriate person to be present at a consultation.

 For more information or immediate medico-legal advice, call us on 1800 128 268, 24/7 in emergencies.